yxj0312/docs/Interview/Telefoninterview_surplex_check24.md

 3. MySQL, Unterschied zwischen InnoDB und MYISAM

 4. Erklären Sie EXPLAIN bei MySQL Query.

+    The EXPLAIN keyword is used throughout various SQL databases and provides information about how your SQL database executes a query.
+In MySQL, EXPLAIN can be used in front of a query beginning with SELECT , INSERT , DELETE , REPLACE , and UPDATE .

 Zusätzlich Frage,
 Wollen Sie in der Pro-arbeit Zeit, eine PHP-Zertifizierung zu erhalten?